Ozric-Ode/Cinescript/README.md

   cd CodeBusta-Language/Codes/
   ```

- <li> Run the followind command for all the files to update/build the classes</li>
+ <li> Run the followind commands(in the same order) for all the files to update/build the classes</li>

   ```
   javac -d . .\Evaluator.java